jordan-sussman/coded-art/readme.md

 ## READ ME

-**Coded Art** is a repository of recreated generative art using Processing.
+**Coded Art** is a repository of recreated or iterated generative art using Processing.